Tradeshift/ts-reaktive/README.md

   - [ts-reaktive-testkit-assertj](ts-reaktive-testkit-assertj)  provides [AssertJ](http://joel-costigliola.github.io/assertj/)-style
     assertions for Java 8 [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html)
     (with wait support) and Jackson's [JsonNode](https://fasterxml.github.io/jackson-databind/javadoc/2.2.0/com/fasterxml/jackson/databind/JsonNode.html).
-  - [ts-reaktive-kamon-akka](ts-reaktive-kamon-akka)  provides dead letter monitoring for an actor system
+  - [ts-reaktive-kamon-akka](ts-reaktive-kamon-akka)  provides dead letter monitoring for an actor system.
+Just have it on your classpath to enable.
-  - [ts-reaktive-kamon-akka-http](ts-reaktive-kamon-akka-http) provides http server monitoring for akka streams http
+  - [ts-reaktive-kamon-akka-http](ts-reaktive-kamon-akka-http) provides http server monitoring for akka streams http.
+Just have it on your classpath to enable.
-  - [ts-reaktive-kamon-akka-cluster](ts-reaktive-kamon-akka-cluster) provides cluster membership monitoring for akka cluster
+  - [ts-reaktive-kamon-akka-cluster](ts-reaktive-kamon-akka-cluster) provides cluster membership monitoring for akka clustering.
+Just have it on your classpath to enable.
-  - [ts-reaktive-kamon-log4j](ts-reaktive-kamon-log4j) provides log4j error and warning monitoring
+  - [ts-reaktive-kamon-log4j](ts-reaktive-kamon-log4j) provides log4j error and warning monitoring.
+Just have it on your classpath to enable.

 How to use from SBT
 ===================